zumasys/docs/site/jbase/release-notes/5.7/5.7.1/pn5_60770/README.md

 1) If the file name ends in **.jabba**, we set the jabba option and turn off case sensitivity (i.e. we become case insensitive for keywords and variables).

 2) Any options in Config\_EMULATE with the 'compiler\_options = xxx' statement are processed.
-This was added for this change, and the Universe emulation now contains this
+This was added for this change, and the UniVerse emulation now contains this

 ```
 compiler_options = universe